 Interxion announces plans for two new EU data centres - at up to £90m each

-Interxion will soon be constructing new data centres in Frankfurt and Marseille – in addition to an expansion in Vienna.
+Interxion will soon be constructing new data centers in Frankfurt and Marseille – in addition to an expansion in Vienna.

-The carrier and cloud-neutral colocation data centre services provider says the company is expanding its cloud facilities further in Europe to keep up with the unprecedented demand-driven growth.
+The carrier and cloud-neutral colocation data center services provider says the company is expanding its cloud facilities further in Europe to keep up with the unprecedented demand-driven growth.

 “Interxion's growing communities of interest and the customer value they create are attracting strong demand across our European footprint.
 Interxion is continuing to invest to meet this demand, and today we are announcing further expansions in three of our markets,” says Interxion CEO, David Ruberg.

 “Interxion's Frankfurt campus is one of the largest internet hubs in Europe.
 By combining the largest connectivity community meshed with the network and access nodes for all the major cloud providers, Interxion has created the leading cloud hub for Germany.

 According to Ruberg, demand for the company's services in Frankfurt continues to outpace supply, which is largely why they're expanding their campus.

 “Our new FRA13 data center will allow us to address this strong market demand with an additional 4,800 square metres (“sqm”) of equipped space,” says Ruberg.

 “Together with FRA11 and FRA12, which are already under construction, we are expanding our Frankfurt campus by over 10,000 sqm or 50% in the next 7 quarters.